 6:24pm: Ready to open the lid and check the beef meat and soup.

 But the beef pho broth was beautifully clean and clear.
-Also, just to note: there was no need to blanch the bones and remove the scum like you would if you did it over the stovetop or crockpot.
+Also, there was no need to blanch the bones and remove the scum like you would if you did it over the stovetop.
+(You could if you wanted to, however).
 It was fragrant with the aromatic spices of star anise, clove, cardamom, and all within 2 hours, with minimal prep!
 I’m now a believer!

 What is your favourite type of noodle soup?
 Let me know if you try my recipe for Instant Pot Beef Pho by tagging me @siftandsimmer on Instagram, or leave a comment below.